sisinflab/Ducho/README.md

 <img src="docs/source/img/ducho_v2_overview.png"  width="800">

-This is the official GitHub repo for the paper "_Ducho 2.0: Towards a More Up-to-Date Feature Extraction and Processing Framework for Multimodal Recommendation_".
+This is the official GitHub repo for the paper "_Ducho 2.0: Towards a More Up-to-Date Unified Framework for the Extraction of Multimodal Features in Recommendation_".

 ## Table of contents